-- Maximise the quality of teaching and learning at the academy - Support the recruitment and retention of a high quality teacher workforce - Enable the academy to recognise and reward teachers appropriately for their contribution to the academy - Help to ensure that decisions on pay are managed in a fair, just and transparent way
+- Maximise the quality of teaching and learning at the academy - Support the recruitment and retention of a high quality teacher workforce - Enable the academy to recognise and reward teachers appropriately for their contribution to the academy

+Help to ensure that decisions on pay are managed in a fair, just and transparent way.

-For St Matthias C E Primary Academy, key management personnel include the members of the Trust, the Governors who make up the Governing Body and the Senior Leadership Team.
-However, with the exception of the Headteacher, the Deputy Headteacher and the teacher Governor, no member of the Trustees or Governors receives a salary from the school or any remuneration for services supplied.
+For St Matthias C E Primary Academy, key management personnel include the Senior Leadership Team.
+With the exception of the Headteacher, no member of the Trustees or Governors receives a salary from the school or any remuneration for services supplied.